 Serviam Magazine just published what could be construed as an executive summary of a larger paper of mine to be published by Proteus later this year.
 That paper is about four times longer and adds a few points with more details.
 In the meantime, my article that appeared in Serviam, “Combat Robots and Perception Management,” is below.

 This article originally appeared in the June 2008 edition of the magazine Serviam.
-It is based on a paper and presentation I presented at the U.S. Army War College.
+It is based on a paper and presentation I gave at the U.S. Army War College.

 Robots will figure prominently in the future of warfare, whether we like it or not.
 They will provide perimeter security, logistics, surveillance, explosive ordinance disposal, and more because they fit strategic, operational, and tactical requirements for both the irregular and “traditional” warfare of the future.
 While American policymakers have finally realized that the so-called “war on terror” is a war of ideas and a war of information, virtually all reports on unmanned systems ignore the substantial impact that “warbots” will have on strategic communications, from public diplomacy to psychological operations.
 It is imperative that the U.S. military and civilian leadership discuss, anticipate, and plan for each robot to be a real strategic corporal (or “strategic captain,” if you consider their role as a coordinating hub).